-Returning for its 10th year, head down to this annual, family-friendly event in Hyde Park.
-With a huge Christmas market, a stunning ice kingdom, big-top shows, an ice rink and a host of Christmas-themed activities and fun, you’re sure to feel festive in good time.
-New for this year is The Munich Looping, the world’s largest transportable roller coaster.
+Returning for its 12th year, head down to this annual, family-friendly event in Hyde Park.
+With a huge Christmas market, a stunning ice kingdom, big-top shows, an ice rink and a host of Christmas-themed activities and fun, you’re sure to feel festive in no time.

 See one of London’s most famous squares transformed for the festive season as part of Christmas in Leicester Square.
-New for 2016, the festival features a traditional Christmas market, Santa’s grotto for families and a Belgian spiegeltent, where world-renowned theatre group La Soiree will be presenting a dazzling line-up of old favourites and hot new acts.
-Shop for gifts at the Christmas market, where you’ll find crafters, artists and festive foodie treats.
+The festival features a traditional Christmas market, a Santa’s grotto for families and a Belgian spiegeltent.

 The Southbank Centre will be transformed into a magical Christmas landscape this winter, with a bustling market, twinkling lights and a host of seasonal events.
 The festival offers a packed programme of free and ticketed events for all ages – from world-class theatrical performances and festive concerts, to social dances, community choirs and activities.